 and Spring Security ensures this.

-will auto-configure your security config.
+will be auto-configured with our security config.

 As a demo, let's consider the following security configuration for our MVC application:

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 | @Configuration public class SecurityConfig extends WebSecurityConfigurerAdapter { @Override protected void configure(HttpSecurity http) throws Exception { http .authorizeRequests(authorize -> authorize .mvcMatchers(HttpMethod.GET, "/dashboard").permitAll() .mvcMatchers(HttpMethod.GET, "/api/tasks/**").authenticated() .mvcMatchers("/api/users/**").permitAll() .mvcMatchers("/**").authenticated() ) .httpBasic(); } } |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 | @Configuration @EnableMethodSecurity public class SecurityConfig extends WebSecurityConfigurerAdapter { @Override protected void configure(HttpSecurity http) throws Exception { http .authorizeRequests(authorize -> authorize .mvcMatchers(HttpMethod.GET, "/dashboard").permitAll() .mvcMatchers(HttpMethod.GET, "/api/tasks/**").authenticated() .mvcMatchers("/api/users/**").permitAll() .mvcMatchers("/**").authenticated() ) .httpBasic(); } } |

 Let's use the following API endpoint as an example: